 - Wildlife Habitat Council certified site since 2003.

-- Wildlife Habitat Council-bluebird monitoring program by more than 30 BMS employees at 20 hrs/yr.
+- Wildlife Habitat Council-bluebird monitoring program by more than 30 Bristol-Myers Squibb employees at 20 hours/year.

-- Sustainable Lawrence – non-profit, 1 BMS employee at 10 hrs/yr.
+- Sustainable Lawrence – non-profit, 1 Bristol-Myers Squibb employee at 10 hours/year.

-- State of New Jersey Governor’s Occupational Safety and Health Awards Program, Recognition Award for Outstanding Performance
+- State of New Jersey Governor’s Occupational Safety and Health Awards Program, multiple awards for outstanding performance.

 - New Jersey Department of Environmental Protection - Environmental Stewardship Initiative recipient for its voluntary and proactive measures taken to go beyond compliance in an effort to improve the environment and ensure a sustainable future.

-- Support to local Township Fire Departments, 2 employees, 1 BMS employee is Chief with local fire department
+- Support to local Fire Departments, 3 employees, 2 Bristol-Myers Squibb employees are Fire Chief with local fire departments.

-- Increased number of bluebird nest boxes monitored from 55 to 75 which increases land area monitored by approx. 15 acres.
+- Increased number of bluebird nest boxes monitored from 55 to 75 which increases land area monitored by approximately 15 acres.

-- In 2010, the BMS LVL site constructed a turtle beach for local turtle species to enrich the turtle laying habitat
+- In 2010, the Lawrenceville site constructed a turtle beach for local turtle species to enrich the turtle laying habitat.

 - Water Conservation Team meets to provide ideas to help reduce water usage.